 One of the most useful tools in Sales Layer is the search bar.
 As Sales Layer can handle around two million references, it’s crucial that you are able to filter easily, as well as having a labeling system that is both agile and simple.

-Sales Layer allows you to search through your product catalogue in multiple ways.
 If, for example, we search for "red", Sales Layer will search for “red” in every field of every product; this means we might get back some results we are not interested in.
 To improve on this, we can set it so that Sales Layer should only look for red in one specific field, for example the colour field.

 To do this you start by typing